-Found 0 - 10 results of 16 programs matching keyword "moon of saturn"
+Found 0 - 10 results of 17 programs matching keyword "moon of saturn"

+Urban Astronomer Paul Salazar, The Exploratorium's very own Adam Esposito and more demonstrate how to deal with the parameters and the unforgettable experiences that await with simple to no equipment, the right conditions, and some decent timing.
 What coin would just barely cover the full moon?
 You may be surprised.
 TI director (and recovering astrophysicist) Linda Shore explains how our brains distort the actual size of the moon.
 Is water ice present or absent in a crater near the moon's south pole?
 NASA’s Lunar CRater Observing and Sensing Satellite (LCROSS) mission is seeking a definitive answer.
 Join Exploratorium staff for a special Webcast featuring live coverage of LCROSS crashing into the moon!
 Our team will be broadcasting live from the 36" Refractor Telescope at Lick Observatory on Mt.
 Hamilton, where we’ll watch the impact and investigate how this intentional crash could reveal the existence of water ice.
 On August 1, 2008, a total solar eclipse occurred as the new moon moved directly between the sun and the earth.
 The moon's umbral shadow fell on parts of Canada, Greenland, the Arctic Ocean, Russia, Mongolia, and China.
 The Exploratorium's eclipse expedition team (our fifth!)
 Webcast the eclipse live from the remote Xinjiang Uygur Autonomous Region in northwestern China near the Mongolian border.
 The Cassini spacecraft continues to orbit Saturn, sending back astonishing images of the ringed planet and its moons.
 Join us as we look at the latest images and do some hands-on activities to help us understand.

 On March 29, 2006, a total solar eclipse occurred as the moon moved directly between the earth and the sun.
 The moon's shadow fell on the earth, first darkening the eastern tip of Brazil, and then moved across the Atlantic Ocean to make landfall in Ghana, Africa.
 It continued moving northeast through Nigeria, Niger, Libya, Egypt, across the Mediterranean and into Turkey, where an Exploratorium team was waiting.
 A telescope-only view of the 2006 eclipse, as seen from Turkey.
 A year and a half after entering Saturn's orbit, the Cassini spacecraft continued to gather exciting new information.
 Dr. Paul Doherty and Dr. Eric Weygren bring us up to date on the Cassini Mission and show stunning images of Saturn and its ever-growing assortment of moons.
 After yesterday's historic mission to the surface of Titan, what happens next?
 What do the new pictures of Saturn's largest moon tell us, and what does it mean for our understanding of earth?
 After its long journey to Saturn's largest moon, Titan, the Huygens probe is released from the Cassini spacecraft.
 The Huygens probe completes its descent to Titan, capturing hundreds of images on its way.
 Join Senior Scientist Paul Doherty as he gives us background on this incredible mission and sets the stage for the first close-up images of this mysterious moon.
-Paul Doherty and Eric Wegryn explore the latest photos of Titan, Saturn’s largest moon, taken from only 750 miles away by the Huygens probe.